Old Pasadena: Old Pasadena today

+As business started to move out of Downtown Pasadena in the 1950s, the area started to go through a period of decline.
+This area began to be known as Skid Row as buildings were left abandoned.
 Pasadena's downtown declined between 1930 and 1980, but has since been revived as “Old Pasadena”, one of Southern California's most popular shopping and entertainment destinations.

-Dedicating parking meter revenue to finance public improvements in the area since 1993 has played a major part in this revival.
+Redevelopment of the downtown area started as there was an infusion of about more than $400 million in public and private money.
+With the infusion in money, it allowed for private property developments, street improvements, and construction of new buildings such as more parking garages and a retail shopping center.
+However, not all of this money was focused on new buildings as existing structures were rehabilitated.
+The existing buildings were redeveloped in order to recreate old Downtown Pasadena.
+As the redevelopment plans were completed, Downtown Pasadena went through a period of continuous growth.
+According to Shigley, Pasadena became a model of smart growth for California.
+This was because of the mixed-use buildings with housing units, retail shops, and professional services which allowed for the growth of Downtown Pasadena commercially and residentially.

 Old Pasadena today is mostly a business district, with some mixed use.
 It contains a shopping mall, up-market restaurants, a movie theater, nightclubs, shops, outdoor cafés, pubs and comedy clubs, and has an active nightlife.
+The Pasadena Playhouse is located in Old Pasadena.
 Most of the buildings also have offices and apartments on the upper floors.

-Old Pasadena is connected to Downtown Los Angeles via the Metro L Line light rail.
+Old Pasadena is connected to Downtown Los Angeles via the Metro A Line light rail.
 Del Mar station is two blocks south of Colorado Boulevard, while Memorial Park station enters from Holly Street and Arroyo Parkway.
 The Norton Simon Museum is located at Orange Grove Boulevard and Colorado Boulevard.
 Pacific Oaks College Eureka campus is located at Fair Oaks Avenue and Eureka Street, the very north end of Old Pasadena.
 On New Year's Day, the Tournament of Roses Parade travels through Old Pasadena on Colorado Boulevard.
 The spectacle draws an average of 1.5 million spectators each year, thousands of whom camp overnight on the route to have a prime view of the parade.

 ArtPerformance is an annual outdoor music event featuring free concerts on multiple stages throughout Old Pasadena, in conjunction with PasadenART Weekend, a three-day citywide event.

 Three street intersections in Old Pasadena, Colorado/DeLacey, Colorado/Fair Oaks and Colorado/Raymond, use the pedestrian scramble system, as used in Tokyo, Las Vegas Strip in Nevada, and Rodeo Drive in Beverly Hills.